medioka/compose-players-codelab/README.md

 # ExoPlayer in Jetpack Compose

-This repository is intended as a codelab of mine to handle many type of players in Jetpack Compose.
+This repository is intended as a codelab of mine to showcase several types of Player in Jetpack Compose.
 The plan is to show the implementation of ExoPlayer, like we see in Views.

-I created this because, I have a hard time to find an example of ExoPlayer implementation in Jetpack Compose, while maintaining proper resource handling of the ExoPlayer. **NOT only get `RELEASE` when it goes `ON_DISPOSE` state**
+I created this because, I have a hard time to find an example of ExoPlayer implementation in Jetpack Compose that maintain proper resource handling of the ExoPlayer. **Most of the Examples I've seen only `RELEASE` the resources when it goes `ON_DISPOSE` state**

 I hope it can be useful for you.😊